 GUIDELINES FOR APPROPRIATE USE OF TECHNOLOGY AT MMC

-In creating this document, the Technology Steering Committee (TSC) at Marymount Manhattan College (MMC) is responding to a process in place or in progress in colleges and universities across the country and throughout the world.
-As academic institutions provide faculty, students, staff and administrative personnel access to computers and the Internet for research and scholarly pursuits as well as administrative data processing, there is a heightened awareness on college campuses that, with this tool for enhanced research and communication, come concerns about new responsibilities for users and new risks for institutions.
+As academic institutions provide faculty, students, staff and administrative personnel access to computers and the Internet for research and scholarly pursuits as well as administrative data processing, there is a heightened awareness on college campuses that, with this tool for enhanced education and communication, come concerns about new responsibilities for users and new risks for institutions.

 Recommended Uses for the MMC Network and Campus Computers

 - Since MMC e-mail is an official means of communication, students, faculty, and staff should have an MMC e-mail account and check their MMC e-mail often to keep current with news, events, and opportunities at MMC.

 - Those using the Internet should learn how to evaluate sources and sites and should take care to cite Internet sources carefully in essays and other written work.
 Failure to do so is plagiarism, an act of academic dishonesty.
 Acts of plagiarism have serious consequences — as outlined in the Student Handbook.
 Faculty are encouraged to instruct their students in the process of proper documentation and are encouraged to consult www.turnitin.com, a service MMC subscribes to which provides the source of any suspected plagiarized phrases, sentences, or documents.

 - All users should be respectful of the protection provided by the copyright laws, and should refrain from transferring copyrighted or licensed software or other materials and from making illegal copies of copyrighted materials.